olivierbonte/Land_Atmosphere_interactions_notes_public/README.md

 # Land_Atmosphere_interactions_notes
 Repository containing the practical material for the course of [Land-Atmosphere Interactions](https://studiekiezer.ugent.be/2025/studiefiche/en/I002451).
+This course materials is also hosted as a website at https://obonte.quarto.pub/land-atmosphere-interactions-practicals/.

 ## Installation instructions